thelinmichael/spotify-web-api-node/README.md

 });
 ```

-The functions that fetch data from the API also support an optional JSON object with a set of options.
+The functions that fetch data from the API also require a JSON object with a set of options.
 For example, limit and offset can be used in functions that returns paginated results, such as search and retrieving an artist's albums.

 ```javascript
 // Passing a callback - get Elvis' albums in range [20...29]